jadeforrest/blog/content/posts/2023-04-04--executive-advisor/index.md

 The last one is something I think it’s important to emphasize.
 How flexible is the advisor’s thinking?
 Do they respond to every situation with the same solution?
 That’s often a red flag.

+The problem with determining the effectiveness of an advisor is that many people will confidently give you bullshit suggestions that can actually make your life worse.
+As humans, we often conflate confidence with competence.
+What I would look for is the level of insight they give you.
+And compare it with what others give you when given the same information.
+Another suggestion is to ask them about their thought process and why they are making that recommendation.

 ## Rates for advisors

 Rates vary greatly depending on the advisor.
 I’ve seen rates that vary by an order of magnitude!
 If you’re on a budget, you can probably find someone fairly inexpensive.